openagua/waterlp-pyomo/README.md

 1. Install [Docker](https://www.docker.com/get-started)
 1. Install the [openagua/waterlp-general-pyomo](https://hub.docker.com/r/openagua/waterlp-general-pyomo/), **OR** install directly using the [Dockerfile](https://github.com/openagua/waterlp-general/blob/master/Dockerfile)

+NOTE: Docker is not currently set up for writing output to a local folder.
+So if the intent is to use this totally offline, the Dockerfile needs to be modified to map an output folder from the local computer to the Docker container.
+The model script would also need to be modified to allow this.

 ## Direct installation
 Direct installation is for those who want to run a Python script directly, including for development.
 The general process, which is more or less the same as in the [Dockerfile](https://github.com/openagua/waterlp-general/blob/master/Dockerfile) is as follows.
 Some hints are offered for different systems, but generally the specific installation details are left to the user.
 For example, a lot of this (all?) might be done through [Anaconda](https://anaconda.org/).
 Google is your friend here!